Shopping Center Loan: Commercial Real Estate Financing Solutions in 2025

 Mezzanine financing is a hybrid of debt and equity financing, often used to fill the gap between the primary loan and the total project cost.
 It is riskier than traditional loans but can provide the necessary capital to complete a project.

-• Higher Interest Rates: Reflect the higher risk associated with mezzanine financing.
+• Higher Interest Rates can impact the overall cost of business loans for shopping centers.
+Reflect the higher risk associated with mezzanine financing.

-• Equity Participation: Lenders may require an equity stake in the project as part of the financing terms.
+• Equity Participation: Lenders may require an equity stake in the project as part of the shopping center lending terms.

 4. Joint Ventures and Equity Partnerships